the-mvm/the-mvm.github.io/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 And so far the most effective change has been the network topology, but being so close but not quite there yet to my goal of 90% win rate vs. a random player, I will still try to optimize further.

-<tweet>Network topology seems to have the biggest impact on a neural network learning ability.</tweet>
+<tweet>Network topology seems to have the biggest impact on a neural network's learning ability.</tweet>

 <a name='Model4'></a>
 ### Model 4 - implementing momentum